texus/TGUI/README.md

 Download
 --------

-You can download the source code of the current development version from the [git repository](https://github.com/texus/TGUI/tree/0.9-dev): [Download ZIP](https://github.com/texus/TGUI/archive/0.9-dev.zip)
+You can download the source code of the current development version from the [git repository](https://github.com/texus/TGUI/tree/0.9): [Download ZIP](https://github.com/texus/TGUI/archive/0.9.zip)

+Precompiled libraries for some compilers are available for each [release](https://github.com/texus/TGUI/releases).

 Learn
 -----